2022/2023 Influenza Season Data

 - Seasonal influenza activity in Pennsylvania and the United States is low.

-- Influenza A and B are identified by laboratory testing; however, influenza A is the predominant type.
+- Influenza A and B are identified by laboratory testing.

-- The percent of emergency department visits associated with influenza-like illness is moderate at this time.
+- The percent of emergency department visits associated with influenza-like illness is low at this time.

 Confirmed Influenza Laboratory Tests Received by PA DOH Surveillance